 Businesses use financial instruments to raise capital.
 Companies issue stocks and bonds, which are sold to investors in exchange for rights to ownership, or interest payments and a promise to repay the principal, or original amount invested.

 Financial instruments have value and can be bought and sold.
-Receivables represented by outstanding invoices can be sold to “factoring” companies, that then collect amounts owed.
+Receivables represented by outstanding invoices can be sold to “factoring” companies, which then collect amounts owed.
 Delinquent credit card debts can be sold to collection agencies.
 Stocks and bonds can be traded on exchanges.

-Investors purchase financial instruments like stock options and interest rate swaps to protect against losses.
+Investors purchase financial instruments like stock options and interest-rate swaps to protect against losses.
 International companies buy currency futures to offset the risk of changes in exchange rates.
 Each of these contracts exchanges a right to buy something, sell something, or receive cash flow in the future, in exchange for payment according to terms and conditions.

 Types of Financial Instruments

 Cash instruments have their own market value.
 Common cash instruments are stocks, bonds, loan agreements, and certificates of deposit.
 Equity instruments represent ownership in a company.
 Stocks are equity instruments.
 Debt instruments represent an obligation to pay interest.
-Bonds, mortgages and loan agreements, are debt instruments.
+Bonds, mortgages and loan agreements are debt instruments.

 The value of derivative instruments is based on the underlying cash instrument.
-The price of a stock option changes in line with the price of the underlying stock.
+The price of a stock option changes in-line with the price of the underlying stock.
 Stock options, commodity futures, and interest rate swaps are some varieties of derivative instruments.
 The value of derivative instruments is also influenced by the terms of the contract.

-Why Investors Need to Know About Financial Instruments
+Why Investors Need To Know About Financial Instruments

 However simple or complicated, investors need to understand the terms, conditions, and risks of their investments.